 Before the end of the day, I’d encouraged Chelsea to try leading Horseman or perhaps Bunny (5.5).
-I saw something inside of her, I saw it but more so, I felt it.
+I saw something inside of her, but more so, I felt it.
 It was the faint flicker of excitement and fear, all wrapped into one.
 The curiosity of a new trad leader before ever having placed a cam on lead; it was so intense and so familiar to me.
 Chelsea never mentioned wanting to tie into the sharp end, at least not to me.
-The day before, she seemed content with letting me lead up Something Interesting (5.7+) at the Mac Wall and was eager to continue on and follow me up the Dangler, a short 5.10a variation from the GT Ledge.
+But I felt the electricity.

 Some new climbers like to take things slow, perhaps following as much as they can to become familiar with things such as gear placements and new heights.
-Maybe I saw something within Chelsea that reminded me of myself, some six years ago following others up those beautiful conglomerate cliffs.
+Maybe I thought that I saw something in Chelsea that reminded me of myself, some six years ago following others up those conglomerate cliffs.
 Alex Marks, a climbing partner from my beginner years, handed me his rack on my first two lead climbs and did so much more than encourage me.
-Emboldened by his genuine belief in me, he pushed me and strengthened me to my core as I placed gear in the horizontal cracks on Arrow (5.8) and struggled my way to exit the exposed V-notch on V-3 (5.7).
+Emboldened by his genuine belief in me, he pushed me as I placed gear in the horizontal cracks on Arrow (5.8) and struggled my way to exit the exposed V-notch on V-3 (5.7).

 I am often under the belief that sometimes, it just takes one person to believe in you for you to feel like something is possible.
-Alex believed in me that day, just like I believed in Chelsea.
+Alex believed in me that day, just like I did Chelsea.